 Q: What made you interested in contacting Business Relationship Management Institute (BRM Institute)?
 What did you find appealing about what they offered?

-After speaking with BRM Institute, it didn’t take long to make the decision to become a Professional Member, an Accredited Training Organization and become an active participant in the global BRM Institute community.
+After speaking with BRM Institute, it didn’t take long to make the decision to become a Professional Member, a Registered Provider and become an active participant in the global BRM Institute community.
 BRM Institute has so much to offer to organizations.

 A: I learned about BRM Institute a few years ago through one of my customers.
-After speaking with BRM Institute, it didn’t take long to make the decision to become a Professional Member, an Accredited Training Organization and become an active participant in the global BRM Institute community.
+After speaking with BRM Institute, it didn’t take long to make the decision to become a Professional Member, a Registered Provider and become an active participant in the global BRM Institute community.
 BRM Institute has so much to offer to organizations.

 You sometimes wish that every business and IT leader would take just 30 minutes out of their busy schedule and check out BRM Institute.
 Their impressive BRM Interactive Body of Knowledge (BRMIBoK), their culture of sharing and giving back, and their deep passion for BRM as a role and a capability is an eye-opener for anyone seeking to make organizations in today’s digital age more successful.